-9 Recipes That Actually Reduce Your Stress Levels, According to Science
+9 Recipes That Seriously Reduce Your Stress Levels

 When you’re feeling stressed, making a meal might not feel high on your to-do list.
-But outside of the fact that cooking can help you de-stress, there are tons of whole food ingredients with well-proven relaxation benefits.
+But outside of the fact that cooking can help you de-stress, there are tons of recipes that reduce stress levels with well-proven relaxation benefits.

 Whether you’re looking for a complex meal or a simple side, there’s a recipe out there with ingredients that can help reduce your stress levels, according to science.
 We’ve rounded up nine of our favorites, from a chia seed and chocolate energy bite that makes for an awesome breakfast or snack to an ultra-fast pinto bean chili that can help you end your weeknight with a sigh of relief.
 Some of these recipes even have multiple stress-relieving ingredients packed into one dish — to help you get to relaxing ASAP.

-All you need is salmon, garlic, honey, olive oil, and soy sauce to make this simple, quick honey garlic salmon dish.
-Omega-3 is an excellent nutrient for minimizing stress and maximizing brain power, and salmon is chock full of it.
+All you need is salmon, garlic, honey, olive oil, and soy sauce to make this simple honey-garlic salmon dish.
+Omega-3’s are an excellent nutrient for minimizing stress and maximizing brain power, and salmon is chock full of it.
 Choose wild over farmed for the best omega-3 levels, as farmed fish requires a larger portion, with more fat, to get the same amounts of omega-3 as is available in the wild version.
 That hint of sweetness from honey is good for your brain, too.

 This sweet potato soup recipe is a twofer when it comes to stress relief.
 For one thing, simply holding warm foods and drinks has been proven to reduce stress levels and enhance friendly feelings.
 Add to that the fact that unrefined carbohydrates boost our serotonin levels, and you have a perfect cup or bowl.
 This lightly sweet, ginger-y soup is thin enough to sip from a mug if you like.
 The flavor profile is well-spiced with ginger and cumin, but feel free to add some garam masala when adding the other spices for even more flavor.